 Intel Iris Pro 580 | 2044 | Integrated; Found on premium laptops. |

-But the question remains, do you need a graphics card for video editing?
+But the question remains, do you need a graphics card for gaming and video editing?

 Also Read: Budget Desktops for Video Editing – Build Guide